Hisua

-Hisua is a city and a municipality in Nawada district in the India state of Bihar.
+Hisua is a town and a municipality in Nawada district in the India state of Bihar.
 It is situated on the right bank of the Tilaiya river along Gaya and Nawada road, 9 mi west of Nawada and 27 mi east of Gaya.
 The city lies adjacent to the Tilaiya Junction railway station on the Southern Bihar Railway.
 The primary occupation of Hisua's residents is agriculture, and the town is known for its pottery and local poetry.
 Hisua is also known for gold jewellery shops.
 Tilkut, lai, anarsa and khaja are among the traditional sweets from Hisua that are popular in Bihar.

 History

 Hisua had a system of tax collection called zamindari, which was prevalent until 1953.
 Most of the agricultural land and surroundings of Hisua were controlled by the zamindar family three brothers out of five ruled and controlled large acres of land in and around Gaya Bihar.
 Their haveli (private mansion) was known as Hisua Darbar in Hisua and Gaya.
 They had control over a large area spanning Chouparan, Sherghati, Gaya, Nawada, Rajgir, Hisua, Akbarpur and Rajouli.
 They had a large area of land for mica mining, which they eventually leased out to various companies.
 After the abolition of Zamindari Pratha by Vinoba Bhave in 1953, the agricultural land was distributed to the local villagers by the zamindar family of Hisua Estate.